arronthkim/NEWLANG/README.md

 # NEWLANG
 Developing a new language based on Natural languages and Grammar.\
-Develop functions that shortens the long and hard C++ grammars
+Develop functions that shortens the long and hard C++ grammars.\n Any changes welcome.